Snapshots of Food Industry News

 Rasna to Introduce New Brand and Products

 Rasna, one of the largest soft drink concentrate manufacturing companies in the world, has launched its fruit-based drink Rasna Masala Orange.
-The new drink has a complete Indian flavour with its combination of natural spices such as cumin seeds, fennel seeds, chillies, mint, black pepper, cinnamon etc. It is ideal for Indian palates, that love anything spicy and is a first of its kind in India.
+The new drink has a complete Indian flavor with its combination of natural spices such as cumin seeds, fennel seeds, chilies, mint, black pepper, cinnamon etc. It is ideal for Indian palates, that love anything spicy and is a first of its kind in India.
 Rasna Masala Orange will be available in four pack sizes comprising of a 32-glass pack at Rs.40, a 12 glass pack at Rs.10, a 1 glass pouch at Rs.5 and one glass sugarless pouch at Rs.2.
-The brand is likely to launch more new flavours and formats in powered drinks and concentrates.
+The brand is likely to launch more new flavors and formats in powdered drinks and concentrates.

 Himalaya Food International Introduces Burgers’n’Fries

-Himalaya Food International Ltd, one of India’s largest vegetarian frozen food companies, is all set to introduce a healthier burgers and fries option.
+Himalaya Food International Ltd, one of India’s largest vegetarian frozen food companies, is all set to introduce healthier burgers and fries option.
 Himalaya Food serves all-natural and gluten-free vegetarian and vegan fast food made with wholesome, unrefined, and therapeutic ingredients to Indian consumers.
-The brand takes pride in innovating healthier version of fast foods without compromising on taste and flavour.
-Burgers’n’Fries will therefore offer ‘all natural, no preservatives, no trans-fat’ healthy range including appetizers, veggies, mushrooms and cottage cheese burgers, as well as rock salt, masala and garlic pepper fries along with specially innovated healthy, therapeutic, anti-inflammatory soft drinks.
+The brand takes pride in innovating healthier version of fast foods without compromising on taste and flavor.
+Burgers’n’Fries will, therefore, offer ‘all natural, no preservatives, no trans-fat’ healthy range including appetizers, veggies, mushrooms and cottage cheeseburgers, as well as rock salt, masala and garlic pepper fries along with specially innovated healthy, therapeutic, anti-inflammatory soft drinks.

 Coca-Cola India to Continue Focusing on ‘Fruit Circular Economy’

-Coca Cola is developing different fruit beverages based on regional fruits.
+Coca-Cola is developing different fruit beverages based on regional fruits.
 Under the Minute Maid brand, the company would launch mango juices based on mango varieties that are available and popular in a particular region so that there is also a local connect.
-The fruit pulp content would be between10 per cent to 25 per cent in such drinks.
+The fruit pulp content would be between10 percent to 25 percent in such drinks.
 They have tied up with Jain Irrigation for sourcing and pulping mango fruit.
-Similarly they have a tie up with that company for oranges in Maharashtra.
-They will also expand their portfolio of fruit flavoured sparkling drinks like Fanta and are working on a product, based on gooseberries.
+Similarly, they have a tie-up with that company for oranges in Maharashtra.
+They will also expand their portfolio of fruit-flavored sparkling drinks like Fanta and are working on a product, based on gooseberries.

 Online Grocery BigBasket to Have Offline Kiosks